flux10n/flux10n/README.md

 # Hi, my name is Alfian :shipit:
+__👓 About me:__
-> I'm just a script kiddie and a beginner who has a hobby in the security field.
+I'm just a script kiddie and a beginner who has a hobby in the security field.
 Besides that I also have free time & I try to spend that time on new things.

-> - For example, looking for __website vulnerabilities__ and others :trollface:
+For example, looking for __website vulnerabilities__ and others :trollface:

+__So have fun on github!! 🦦__
 <br />

 <p align="center">